best-spa-software-cover

 Some users report glitches, app-bugs, or payment/checkout friction

-Customer support is inconsistent
+Customer support is inconsistent and not always timely

-Commission-based 'boost/advertising' can feel costly
+Commission-based “boost/advertising” can feel costly or unpredictable

 Price